 Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ method before inheriting from it.

-E.44 Extra Intrinsics [LRM]
+6.42 Extra Intrinsics [LRM]

-E.44.1 Applicability to language
+6.42.1 Applicability to language

 Python provides a set of built-in intrinsics which are implicitly imported into all Python scripts.
 Any of the built-in variables and functions can therefore easily be overridden: